app-sre/manifest-bouncer/README.md

 - Sequencing of objects (A `Role` should be listed before `RoleBinding`)
 - All containers should be named
 - All ports should be named
+- Container name must be reported in the report
+- CheckLimits and CheckRequests should support an extra argument that ensures the values are within those boundaries

 ## Licence